bestplay/Notes/resume.md

   Developed and deployed a program on my Raspberry Pi in my house.

-  To make my home local network dynamic IP address auto update to my DDNS.
+  To make my home's local network dynamic IP address auto update to my DDNS.

   So that, i can access my local network from outside.